CrypTools/RSA/README.md

 # RSA (Rivest–Shamir–Adleman)

 # Detailed Explanations : How it works?
-RSA works using a **public key** and a **private key** and it's strength relies on the hardness of **prime factorization** (a set of prime numbers that you multiply together to get another number).
+RSA works using a **public key** and a **private key** and its strength relies on the hardness of **prime factorization** (a set of prime numbers that you multiply together to get another number).
 The first step in the RSA algorithm involves generating the keys.
 ## Generating key
 ### Choosing two primes
 This is done in generate_keypair(private_key, public_key) function.